dr-jam/CameraControlExercise/README.md

 ![auto-scroll](https://lh3.googleusercontent.com/ob8Z5bAdjxI6C9hgzL1-EcIPNeUCxCGHuOK7TaQoGtkq0iczuaSw3usLF9oYhqJfrRWQTmsRFTNqoYNoX9KjHTsuOC_auBY68C24FQEN-a3a11bM25xQdfAZ8Ls7RuxS) as found in Scramble, ©1981 Konami.

-## Stage 3 - position lock and lerp smoothing: `PositionLockCameraController.cs`
+## Stage 3 - position lock and lerp smoothing: `PositionFollowCameraController.cs`

 **Update this to change the desciption of the camera leading algorithm to not be based on lerp.
 It's a bit too much for a stage 3 assignment is is thoroughly confusing.
 Instead, have a simple leadSpeedRatio * movement direction solution. (this will probably look better in the end)**